 Founder & Executive Director

-Marcelo Tedesco is a Research Affiliate with the MIT D-Lab Local Innovation Group, where he is researching economics ecosystems in developing countries.
+From date 2018 to December 2021 Marcelo was a Research Affiliate at MIT D-Lab Local Innovation Group, where he was researching economics ecosystems in developing countries.

 Marcelo specializes in the development of economic ecosystems, mainly in innovation-oriented entrepreneurial ecosystems.
 He is co-autor of the TE-SER Model, wich is used tu describe and understand the complex social dynamics of ecosystems.
 He is also the author of the model of social and economic ecosystems integration based on Ecological Economy.